dpalwallet/DPalWallet/README.md

 ## Description

-A crypto wallet only for Doge Coin
+A crypto wallet only for Doge Coin.

-A browser extension based wallet to interact with the Doge blockchain.
-User can tips and use Doge easily
+A browser extension based wallet to interact with DogeCoin directly.
+Make it easier to tip and spend DOGE in secure way.

-Or DEV a "web3" app?
+It support DEV a "web3" app.

-DPal store the private key in locally and won't record the private key in the server.
+DPal keep the private key locally and won't record the private key in the server.

 So your Doge is your Doge, but keep the phrase(12 words)/key safty in your own way it's necessary.
-You can use your own Phrase
+You can use phrase
 recovery the wallet at any time.

 * dpal wallet is easy to spend doge